LavaMoat/LavaMoat/packages/allow-scripts/README.md

 yarn allow-scripts setup
 ```

 Adds a `.yarnrc` or `.npmrc` (the latter if `package-lock.json` is present) to the package, populates this file with the line `ignore-scripts true`.
-Inmediately after that, adds the dependency `@lavamoat/preinstall-always-fail`.
+Immediately after that, adds the dependency `@lavamoat/preinstall-always-fail`.

-Adding this package to a project **mitigates** the likelihood of accidently running any lifecycle scripts by throwing an error during the `preinstall` script execution.
+Adding this package to a project **mitigates** the likelihood of accidentally running any lifecycle scripts by throwing an error during the `preinstall` script execution.

 ### Configure